 As apps become routine tools to help us navigate life, new options geared toward weight loss keep popping up.
-One, called Noom, is designed to foster healthier habits and shed weight long-term.
+One weight loss app, called Noom, is designed to foster healthier habits and shed weight long-term.
 The Noom diet was one of the most searched-for diets over the past year, and it continues to be trendy.
 Here is my take on Noom: how it works, if it's healthy, and whether it can really help with weight loss.

 There's a lot to like about Noom.
 In addition to providing eating plans designed by registered dietitian nutritionists (RDNs), Noom allows users to log meals, access workout plans and track exercise, read articles, search recipes, set goals, receive support from a personal health coach (note: not RDNs), rate your motivation level, track progress, and connect with a group of peers with similar goals.
 It even addresses emotional eating, and how factors like stress and boredom may impact eating decisions.

 What can you eat on the Noom diet plan?

 Another positive of Noom for many people is that it doesn’t ban any food.
 Rather, it encourages eating more nutrient-dense foods (labeled green), such as fresh produce, and minimizing the portions and/or frequency of yellow-tagged (proteins, starches) and red-tagged foods (the latter being pizza, candy, alcohol, and the like).

 In a nutshell, Noom offers a lot of bells and whistles not available with many other weight loss approaches.
 I also like that it emphasizes behavior change, rather than a quick fix that’s likely to fizzle out.
 The goal of the program seems to be to help you find a new normal that’s healthy and has stick-with-it-ness.